Barcode Automation, inc. is the leading manufacturer of Barcode Readers and Decals for Vehicle Access Control and Automatic Vehicle Identification.

 2023

-We emerged from the peak of Covid stronger than ever.
-With supply chain issues seemingly behind us we had greater capacity for decal production.
-We also launched the new BC3 decals which are smaller and more secure.
+We emerge from the peak of Covid stronger than ever.
+With supply chain issues seemingly behind us we now have greater capacity for decal production.
+We also launched the new BC3 decals which are less expensive, compact and more secure.

 -